harrysof/LD-ToyDroid-Cemu/README.md

-# DimensionsPadApp
+# LD-ToyDroid-Cemu

-DimensionsPadApp is an Android companion application for [Cemu](https://github.com/cemu-project/Cemu) that allows you to wirelessly control the emulated LEGO Dimensions Toy Pad using your smartphone or tablet over your local network.
+LD-ToyDroid-Cemu is an Android companion application for [Cemu](https://github.com/cemu-project/Cemu) that allows you to wirelessly control the emulated LEGO Dimensions Toy Pad using your smartphone or tablet over your local network.

 ## Features